 You can find an ROI calculator online, but understanding how the formula works helps you better understand your investment returns.
 ROI measures the return your investment has generated relative to the amount invested.
 So, instead of giving you a dollar amount for how much you’ve made or lost, your ROI is measured as a percentage of the total you invested.
 When calculating your ROI, make sure you include all the profits and expenses.
 For example, if you bought a stock and held it for five years, include the value of the dividends you received during that time period.

-Choose Wisely: 15 Best Short-Term Stock Investments
+Choose Wisely: The Best Online Stock Brokers for Beginners

 How to Calculate ROI